j23414/mango-user-guide/kegg.md

 <div style="width:500px">
 ![](img35.png)

 Double click the pathway and notice how it retains the original xy coordinates from KEGG.
+By default genes are colored green, compounds are colored blue, and orthologs (not within this species) are colored yellow.

 <div style="width:400px">
 ![](http://rest.kegg.jp/get/hsa00010/image)